 As temps rise, so do risks for children, pets and vehicles

-DEARBORN, Mich., (July 17, 2019) — With forecasts predicting temperatures in the high 90s and heat indices in the 100s, AAA offers safety tips to help motorists keep their children, pets and vehicles safe during what is expected to be the hottest weather so far this summer season.
+DEARBORN, Mich., (July 21, 2022) — With the weather forecast calling for temperatures in the 90s for the next several days, AAA offers safety tips to help motorists keep their children, pets and vehicles safe during what is expected to be the hottest weather so far this summer season.

 Excessive heat can pose great risks to motorists.
 Within just a few minutes the inside of a car can become dangerously hot, and Michigan’s forecasted heatwave presents a greater risk for heatstroke tragedies.
-From 1998 to 2018, 795 children have died from heatstroke in hot cars according to the National Highway Traffic Safety Administration (NHTSA).
+Since 1998, 917 children have died due to Pediatric Vehicular Heatstroke (PVH) according to noheatstroke.org.
 Despite warnings from safety organizations, each year children continue to die from this needless tragedy.

 “People often think that something like this could never happen to them,” said Adrienne Woodland, spokesperson, AAA – The Auto Club Group.
 “However, many heatstroke deaths are accidents, where a parent or caregiver forgets the child is in the back seat.”